The Georgia Death Race

 Event overview

-The Georgia Death Race is a trail running event in Blairsville, Georgia, covering about 74 miles from Byron Herbert Reece Farm to Amicalola Falls State Park.
-The course includes approximately 16,000 ft of climbing and 16,000 ft of descent.
-Runners are required to carry a 1 lb railroad spike for the duration of the race; finishers throw the spike into a coffin and receive an engraved spike.
-The race is a Western States qualifier: finishing in under 24 hours earns one entry ticket to the Western States Endurance Run lottery.
-The 2026 race is listed as sold out and a waitlist is open until 6/1/25.
+The Georgia Death Race is a trail running event in Blairsville, Georgia, that finishes at Amicalola Falls State Park.
+The listed distance is 74 miles.
+The race requires runners to carry a 1 lb railroad spike for the duration of the event; finishers throw the spike into a coffin and receive an engraved spike.
+The organizer states a roughly 60% finish rate.